 13 Languages

-Performed professionally in English, Latin, Italian, German, French, Portuguese, Spanish, Hebrew, Czech, and Chinese, Japanese, Korean, Tagalog
+Performed professionally in Italian, German, French, Czech, Portuguese, Spanish, English, Latin, Hebrew, Chinese, Japanese, Korean, Tagalog